 The boat tour allowed for water views of various palaces along the Bosphorus, and a slightly detached view of the city.

-After the boat tour, we visited the spice bazaar which was nearby.
+After the boat tour, next stop is nearby the spice bazaar.
 I’m not much of a shopper, but this was a great place to visit for the diverse sights, sounds and most of all smells.

 The architecture was pretty memorable too.
 In this ancient city, there is really a mix of old and new.
 This photo is from the ceiling of one of the shops in the spice bazaar.